Updated: February, 2023

 Others will come with the instruction to ONLY use their branded descaler.

-And when you check it out you realize that it’s definitely more expensive than all the other alternatives out there.
+And when you check out the branded product’s price, you realize that it’s definitely more expensive than all the other alternatives out there.

-If you’re wondering whether is necessary to buy this fancy descaler, check whether using an off-brand will compromise your warranty.
+If you’re wondering whether is necessary to buy this fancy descaler, see whether using an off-brand will compromise your warranty.

 If this doesn’t concern you, you can actually use an off-brand descaler.